It's great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 I've known him before he was prime minister.

-I've known him as Prime Minister.
+I've known him as prime minister.

-I came back early from a rush to excellence tour weekend.
+I came back early from a Rush to Excellence tour weekend.

-I think there was somebody from the New York Times in with him right before I went in.
+In and out, I think there was somebody from the New York Times in with him right before I went in.

 And I was in with a couple hours.

-I spent time and I I trust this man.
+I trust this man.

-I I think Netanyahu is a fine man.
+I think Netanyahu is a fine man.

-And I trust him and I believe him, and I I think he is a fantastic ally.
+And I think he is a fantastic ally.

-And if Benjamin Netanyahu says that this thing is bad for Israel, I'm gonna believe him before I'm gonna believe John Kerry over and just sorry, folks, that this is experience guided by intelligence talking.
+And if Benjamin Netanyahu says that this thing is bad for Israel, I'm going to believe him before I'm going to believe John Kerry.

-This is not this is not partisanship.
+This is not partisanship.

 This is not anti-bias.